gallolopez1/run-buddy/README.md

 # run-buddy
-Intro to coding and working with HTML and CSS.
+Intro to coding and working with HTML, CSS and GIT.